 Once it looks like a lot of fat has rendered, check the duck breast for color.
 It should be a golden brown like the picture above with fairly even color the entire way through.
 At this point flip the duck breast to skin side up and cook in the pan for one to two minutes.

-If your pan is oven safe then you can move the entire pan to the oven at 215 Celsius for 7 minutes.
+If your pan is oven safe then you can move the entire pan to the oven at 215 Celsius for 3-7 minutes, depending on the doneness you prefer.
 If not then move your duck breast fillets to a baking dish.
 The smart move here is to place your baking dish in the hot oven at the beginning and then move your duck breasts directly in there right from the pan.

 Duck breast is not like chicken.
 As a meat it behaves a lot more like a filet mignon than a chicken breast and you absolutely want it pink in the center.
 After pulling the fillets out of the oven you have to let it sit for 5 minutes on a counter just like you would a steak.
 Then slice into two bite pieces before plating.

 Luckily the plum sauce doesn’t take much time at all, and should be made while the duck is in the oven.
 You just need about 175 grams of plum jam, a tablespoon of dijon mustard, 250 ml of chicken stock, and about 150 ml of Red Wine.